-While working on the base experience for enabling the ability for our customers to download TV shows and movies and watch them offline, we started to learn a lot about what it was like for our customers to actually use this feature on a regular basis — especially in regions where viewing offline was pretty much the only way to enjoy streaming video entertainment.
+While working on the base experience for enabling the ability for our members to download TV shows and movies and watch them offline, we started to learn a lot about what it was like for our members to actually use this feature on a regular basis — especially in regions where viewing offline was pretty much the only way to enjoy streaming video entertainment.

-Throughout our research, we learned that customers exhibited a pattern of behavior where they would download a few episodes of a series at one time, watch them and delete them, and then download a few more.
-This pattern would repeat for various series.
+Throughout our research, we learned that many members exhibited a pattern of behavior where they would download a few episodes of a TV show at one time, watch them, delete them, and then download a few more.
 We also learned that one of the more frustrating aspects of having to download shows to watch offline was remembering to actually download new shows in the first place (often the night before or the morning of heading off on a long commute to work).

-What if, we thought, we could ensure that customers would always have the latest episodes of their favorite series ready to go and we could make sure that their device had the space necessary to download those new shows?
+What if, we surmised, we could ensure that customers would always have the latest episodes of their favorite series ready to watch and we could make sure that their device had the space necessary to download those new shows?

-Our hypothesis was that deleting completed episodes and auto-downloading subsequent episodes would reduce the friction of watching downloaded content and lead to an increase in streaming hours.
+Our hypothesis was that deleting completed episodes and auto-downloading subsequent episodes would reduce the friction of watching downloaded content and ultimately result in our members watching more.

-We designed and researched many different ways to surface this feature and help customers understand how it worked but, ultimately, we discovered that it was incredibly difficult to explain the concept of what we were calling “Smart Downloads” and that this was a case where the best interface was actually no interface at all.
+We designed and researched many different ways to surface this feature and help our members understand how it worked, but ultimately, we discovered that it was incredibly difficult to explain the concept of what we were calling “Smart Downloads” and that this was a case where the best interface was actually no interface at all.